MIT-SPARK/certifiable_tracking/README.md

-# MATLAB Implementation of PUMO (Pose estimation Under Multiple Observations)
+# MATLAB Implementation of Certifiable Tracking

 ## Setup
 You can play with a limited set of results without installing dependencies.
 To run the solver, this repository has the following dependencies: